Away With The Steiners

 Our boys loved the chance for fishing in Fiji.
 They went most mornings with Sunny to the mouth of the Sigatoka River.
 It was the season for sardines which suited fishing with kids.

-It was a great activity and most outings were successful, and certainly enjoyed by the boys!
+It was a great activity.
+Plus, most fishing outings were successful, and certainly enjoyed by the boys!

 Harry’s haul of sardines ready to be washed.